microsoft/qlib/README.md

   pip install pyqlib
 ```

-Also, Users can install ``Qlib`` by the source code according to the following steps:
+Also, users can install ``Qlib`` by the source code according to the following steps:

 * Before installing ``Qlib`` from source, users need to install some dependencies: